-Deficit.
-Deficit represents the cumulative balance of the net income or loss, net of any dividend declaration.
+Retained Earnings (Deficit).
+Retained earnings (Deficit) represents the cumulative balance of the net income or loss, net of any dividend declaration.

-Other Comprehensive Income (Loss).
+Other Comprehensive Income (OCI).
 OCI comprises of items of income and expenses that are not recognized in profit or loss.
 OCI represents cumulative unrealized gains on fair value changes on investment in equity securities, cumulative remeasurement losses on retirement liability and cumulative translation adjustments.